EPSEF - Eastern Panhandle

 • No plants, fruits, seeds, soil, sand, rock, or cement

-• No glass (no jars, containers, light bulbs, aquariums, etc; tablet/laptop computers are allowed)
+• No glass (no jars, containers, light bulbs, aquariums, etc; tablet/laptop computer displays are allowed)

 • No exposed sharp objects, pinch points, electrical wires, or other potential hazards